Works#Award Winning

 HOSEI MUSEUM

-An experimental museum for "sustainability of human and global society."
-The front-runners who have gathered at Hosei University have accumulated practical knowledge to survive in freedom with an "enterprising spirit."
-The HOSEI Museum inherited that history, looked to the past and future of global society, and proceeded with the plan to become a magnetic field for knowledge dialogue that connects the inside and outside of the university across fields in order to realize a rich and fair society.
-We have been working consistently from the selection of candidate sites to planning, research, consulting, logo concept design, content concept design, and displays design and construction, and are still continuing to expand to other campuses.
-[Social issues / customer issues / requests] The HOSEI Museum was established as part of the university's long-term vision (HOSEI2030), and was planned with the aim of contributing to the development of education and research by widely displays, publicizing, and investigating and studying the school's history, educational and research results, and academic resources owned by the Hosei University School Corporation.
-[Customer feedback] We have been working to connect NOMURA, Ltd. with the university's abundant academic resources and to create a museum that will serve as a base for the Hosei brand.
-This museum is a place where students can learn about the university's rich history and individuality, and where alumni can look back on their time as students and look forward to the future together.
-We also hope that it will be a place where people outside of the university can think about the meaning and value of universities in society through the image of Hosei University. <Project members> [Sales and project management] Takahashi Kentaro [Research and planning] Watanabe Hajime, Nakase Naoko, Kuroda Chiho [Consulting] Watanabe Hajime, Shimizu Shunsuke, Nakase Naoko [design, layout] Shimizu Shunsuke, Kosugi Kyoko, Nakagawa Yuri [Production and construction] Hirao Ken [Replica production] Nomura Techno Co., Ltd.: Endo Nobuyuki
+This experimental museum aims to foster the sustainability of human and global society.
+The frontrunners who have gathered at Hosei University have cultivated practical knowledge for surviving in freedom, with a spirit of enterprise.
+The HOSEI Museum continues this history, looking to the past and future of global society.
+Its vision is to become a magnetic field for the dialogue of knowledge, connecting both inside and outside the university across disciplines, in order to realize a prosperous and just society.
+Our company has been involved in everything from site selection to planning, research, consulting, logo concept design, content concept design, and displays design and construction, and continues to expand to other campuses.
+[Social Issues/Customer Issues/Requests] The HOSEI Museum was established as part of the university's long-term vision (HOSEI2030).
+Its purpose was to contribute to the advancement of education and research by widely displays, publicizing, and researching the history, educational and research achievements, and academic resources of the Hosei University Educational Corporation.
+[Customer Feedback] We have worked with NOMURA Co.,Ltd. to connect the university's abundant academic resources and create a museum that serves as a hub for the Hosei brand.
+This museum is a place where students can learn about the university's rich history and individuality, and where alumni can look back on their time as students and look to the future together.
+We also hope that it will be a place where people outside of the university can think together about the meaning and value of universities in society through the image of Hosei University. <Project members> [Sales and project management] Takahashi Kentaro [Research and planning] Watanabe Hajime, Nakase Naoko, Kuroda Chiho [Consulting] Watanabe Hajime, Shimizu Shunsuke, Nakase Naoko [design, layout] Shimizu Shunsuke, Kosugi Kyoko, Nakagawa Yuri [Production and construction] Hirao Ken [Replica production] Nomura Techno Co., Ltd.: Endo Nobuyuki

 #public